 I recently bought five lamb neck chops (500g) for $2.80, so I halved the recipe and all up it cost under $5.

 Which is pretty cheap.

-I bought five lamb neck chops (500g) for $2.80, so this dish, all up, cost under $5, with leftovers.
 Not only is this recipe inexpensive, it is so easy to cook in the slow cooker and it is also one of my favourite stews.
-The recipe is for 1kg of chops, I made it almost exactly the same but with less meat and less stock.

-I’ve shared this recipe before here, cooked traditionally on the stove.
-This time round, I left the bones in (who has time to cut up all that meat?
-And besides, the meat just falls off the bone after hours of cooking and you get all that good marrow and gelatine from the bones), added more potatoes and slow cooked the stew.
+Cook it on the bone and the meat just falls off the bone after hours of cooking and you get all that good marrow and gelatin from the bones.

 - Reduce the heat and lightly brown the onion and carrots.
 Sprinkle flour over onion and cook for a minute stirring, then add the tomato paste and cook stirring for a further minute to take off the raw tomato taste.